 In 2018, Kenneth Wright became Philomel’s publisher and, working with Jill Santopolo as associate publisher, continued to expand the definition of a “Philomel book,” publishing books meant to enlighten, inspire, and empower young readers.
 Philomel’s list grew to include the #1 New York Times bestsellers She Persisted by Chelsea Clinton and Alexandra Boiger, Just Ask by Sonia Sotomayor and Rafael López, Superheroes Are Everywhere by Kamala Harris and Mechal Renee Roe, and Girling Up: How to be Strong, Smart and Spectacular by Mayim Bialik.
 These books, and many others, opened readers’ eyes up to the world around them and the feelings inside them, and showed them how they could make a difference in the world.

-With an editorial staff of six and a design staff of two, all working to create books that open minds and hearts and celebrate the potential in every reader, the Philomel list also includes, among others, Ruta Sepetys’s award-winning and #1 New York Times bestselling historical fiction titles Between Shades of Gray and Salt to the Sea, and the award-winners Mockingbird by Kathryn Erskine, A Tangle of Knots by Lisa Graff, and Audacity by Melanie Crowder.
+With an editorial and design staff all working to create books that open minds and hearts and celebrate the potential in every reader, the Philomel list also includes, among others, Ruta Sepetys’s award-winning and #1 New York Times bestselling historical fiction titles Between Shades of Gray and Salt to the Sea, and the award-winners Mockingbird by Kathryn Erskine, A Tangle of Knots by Lisa Graff, and Audacity by Melanie Crowder.

 Whatever the genre, Philomel strives to foster a love of reading in children and young adults.
 It is an appreciation of story, of language, of books that can be read over and over and yet lose none of their magic that drives Philomel to make distinguished, meaningful books year after year.